 1. Harvest the Cells

 Transfer 1.5 ml of overnight bacterial culture to a 1.7-ml microfuge tube.
-Centrifuge at 14,000 xg for 1 min at room temperature (~22 °C) to pellet the bacteria.
+Centrifuge at 14,000 xg for 1 min at 22 °C to pellet the bacteria.
 Aspirate or flip the tube forcefully a few times to remove the culture medium as completely as possible.

 2. Lyse the Cells

-Add 100 ul of deionized water to the cell pellet.
-Vortex at top speed to fully resuspend the cells.
-Add 100 ul of AquaPlasmid solution to the cell suspension and immediately touch-vortex (a few seconds on and a few seconds off) 5-10 times to mix the contents well.
-Incubate at room temperature for 5-10 min to fully lyse the cells.
+Add 200 ul of AquaPlasmid solution to the cell pellet.
+Immediately touch-vortex (a few seconds on and a few seconds off) at top speed for 10-20 sec to fully suspend the cells.
+Incubate at 22 °C for 10 min to lyse the cells.